7.6 quake damages buildings in Indonesia, felt in Australia | Science-Environment

 - Indonesia

-A powerful deep-sea earthquake damaged village buildings in a lightly populated island chain in eastern Indonesia early Tuesday, and its substantial shaking was widely felt in northern Australia.
+A powerful deep-sea earthquake damaged village buildings in a lightly populated island chain in eastern Indonesia early on Tuesday and was widely felt in northern Australia.

-“Local residents felt strong tremors for three to five seconds.
-There was panic when the quake shook so the residents left their houses,” Abdul Muhari, spokesperson of the National Disaster Mitigation Agency, said in a statement, citing the local agency.
+"Local residents felt strong tremors for three to five seconds.
+There was panic when the quake shook so the residents left their houses," agency spokesperson Abdul Muhari said in a statement.

-The epicentre of the magnitude 7.6 temblor was in the Banda Sea, nearest the Tanimbar islands in Maluku province that have about 127,000 residents, according to 2021 data.
-Tremors were felt in several regions, including Papua and East Nusa Tenggara provinces, as well as in northern Australia.
+The epicentre of the magnitude 7.6 temblor was in the Banda Sea, nearest the Tanimbar islands, which have about 127,000 residents.
+The quake was felt in several regions, including Papua and East Nusa Tenggara provinces, as well as in northern Australia.

 Indonesia's Meteorology, Climatology, and Geophysical Agency issued a tsunami warning that was lifted three hours later.